 “It seems like a vegetable cliché, but you can use your cooked nettles anywhere you’d use spinach.
-Try stinging nettles in pasta, either as a filling, or right in the dough.
-Use stinging nettles in spanakopita or a soup.
+Try stinging nettles pasta, either as a filling, or right in the dough.
+Use stinging nettles in spanakopita or soup.
 Go for asparagus benedict on quinoa nettle cakes or use them to top a pizza like Chad Robertson does in Tartine Bread.”
-(Source)

 - Making a liquid plant food.
-Mix nettles with water to make a nitrogen-rich feed plants will love.
+Mix nettles with water to make a Nitrogen-rich feed that plants will definitely love.
 Cut or crush the nettles into small pieces and stuff them into a large container.
 Weigh the nettles down with large bricks or rocks.
 This will stop them floating about when you add water.
 Add water to the container and leave for four weeks.
 Dilute the solution to make a liquid plant food suitable for direct application.
 Use roughly one part of concentrate to 10 parts of water.
-(Source)

 - Making nettle tea.
 As well as being delicious, nettle tea is reputed to help combat several ailments, including eczema, asthma, hay fever and muscle aches.
 Just steep a few fresh tips in boiling water, removing them when the water goes slightly green, to avoid bitterness.

 - To trap aphid.
 The fresh growth of spring attracts aphids in their thousands – sucking the life from plants, stunting their growth.
 Luckily, aphids love new nettle shoots, which has several benefits for the garden – it means you can use them as sacrificial plants, saving valuable ornamentals, and it may even stunt the nettle growth.
 The birds will get their treat, too.